xtracdev/automated-perf-test/README.md

 degraded since the last commit.
 It analyzes the memory footprint and service response times of the API services and reports on success and failure scenarios.

 Features include:
-* **Training mode** This mode executes all defined test cases and outputs the results to a json file.
-This json file represents the base memory profile of the API in relation to the target environment.
+* **Training mode** This mode executes all defined test cases and outputs the results to a JSON file.
+This JSON file represents the base memory profile of the API in relation to the target environment.
 * **Testing mode** This mode executes all defined test cases and compares the results with the pre-generated base profile.
 * **Peak memory analysis.** If the peak memory usage during testing mode exceeds an allowed threshold (configurable) the test will fail.
 * **Service response time analysis** If the response time of any service test case exceeds an allowed threshold (configurable) the test will fail.
 * **Simulated concurrent users** The system can be configured to allow multiple concurrent hitting the API at once, dividing the test load across these users.
-* **Report generation** In both successful and failed test runs, a report will be generated indicating the test finding and targeting ares where performance issue have been found.
+* **Report generation** In both successful and failed test runs, a report will be generated indicating the test finding and targeting areas where performance issue have been found.
 * **Easily defined test cases** To define a new test case, all that is required is a request definition which describes the service request.
 * **Integration into Build Pipeline** Can be configured to run as part of a build pipeline to validate performance as code is checked in.